RESEARCH STARTER

 Social identity theory also explains why some subordinate groups challenge their relative inferiority through rebellion or social change while others do not.
 The theory predicts that individuals who are objectively bound to negatively distinct groups by gender or skin color, for example, will have fewer options for self-enhancement.
 Because they are driven by the powerful need to obtain a worthy self-image, however, they are unlikely to engage in self-hatred by accepting the denigrated image imposed on them by others.
 Instead, they will engage in some form of voice, the collective approach to image improvement.

-Black Self-Images
+Black Self-Image

 Back, Les, and John Solomos.
 Theories of Race and Racism: A Reader.
-Routledge, 2000.
+3rd ed., Routledge, 2022.

 Hughes, Michael, et al. "Racial Identity and Well-Being among African Americans."
 Social Psychology Quarterly, vol. 78, no. 1, 2015, pp. 25–48.